OpenRefine/openrefine.org/docs/technical-reference/translating-docs.md

 ## Getting access to Crowdin

-You need to request access to Crowdin on [our developers mailing list](https://groups.google.com/forum/#!forum/openrefine-dev).
+You need to request access to Crowdin on [our developers forum](https://forum.openrefine.org/c/dev/8).
 You will then be granted translator access on the platform.

 ## Publication of translations